eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 In step 1.7/2.4, a new flag ROUTE_ENTRY_NHG_ID_PRESERVED added in struct route_entry.
 The flag is set if the associated nhe's reachability is unchanged, after that rib_process() skip the routes which has this flag.

 ### Dataplane refresh for Nexthop group change
-As the recursive NHG ID remains unchanged, Zebra is able to bypass forwarding this route to Dplane/FPM.
-In other words, the backwalk in Dplane/FPM terminates at the recursive NHG route.
+As the recursive nexthop group ID remains unchanged, Zebra is able to bypass forwarding this route to Dplane/FPM.
+In other words, the backwalk in Dplane/FPM terminates at the recursive route.

-### FPM's new schema for recursive NHG
+### FPM's new schema for recursive nexthop group
-We rely on BRCM and NTT's NHG changes.
+We rely on BRCM and NTT's changes.

 ### Orchagent changes
-We rely on BRCM and NTT's NHG changes.
+We rely on BRCM and NTT's changes.

 ## Unit Test
 ### Normal Case's Forwarding Chain Information